-Please refer to the Batch Masking section here for a full description of the Batch Masking mechanism, as well as details on batch size and which jobs support batching.
+Please refer to the Batch Masking section here (see page 756) for a full description of the Batch Masking mechanism, as well as details on batch size and which jobs support batching.

 This algorithm will report non-conformant data whenever only one value is available to mask, meaning that no shuffling is possible.